How To Find A Workout Buddy

 No matter how you connect with your workout partner — in person or via video call — the key is that you hold each other accountable to your exercise plans.

-Having a friend to exercise with is also a way to have more fun working out while still making progress on your fitness journey.
+Having a friend or Sweat Community member to exercise with is also a way to have more fun working out while still making progress on your fitness journey.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.